Cultural sites in Uganda, Rwanda, Tanzania, and Kenya

 Uganda as a country is filled with very many cultural sites that depict how far the country has come and where it is at the moment.
-We won’t be able to look at all the cultural sites in the country but we will discuss a few of them and when you visit Uganda, you will be able to see other cultural sites.
+We aren’t able to look at all the cultural sites in the country but we will discuss a few of them.
+And thenwhen you visit Uganda, you’re able to see other cultural sites.

 The Royal Kasubi tombs

-The Royal Kasubi Tombs is located in Kasubi a few minutes away from the capital city of Uganda Kampala is where the Kings of Buganda are buried.
+The Royal Kasubi Tombs is located in Kasubi a few minutes away from the capital city of Uganda Kampala.
+It is where the Kings of Buganda are buried.
 It is a burial ground to four kings of Buganda and is a spiritual place to most of the Baganda people.
-There are several rituals that are carried out in the place by the different people and it is one of the most visited cultural sites in Uganda.
+There are several rituals that are carried out in the place by the different people.
+In fact it is one of the most visited cultural sites in Uganda.

 The first king to be laid at the Kasubi tombs was Mutesa 1 and he was the 35th Kabaka of Buganda.
-When a Kabaka died, he was laid down in a sanctum where his jawbone that was considered to be holding spiritual powers was kept at a different spot and these sanctums are still well kept and taken care of.
+When a Kabaka died, he was laid down in a sanctum.
+This is where his jawbone that was considered to be holding spiritual powers was kept at a different spot.
+These sanctums are still well kept and taken care of.

 When you are entering the Kasubi tombs, you are required to remove your shoes as a sign of respect to the Kings.
-There will be a guide who will take you through the tombs showing you the different kings and how they lived their lives.
-You will also be able to see the different royal regalia that was used by the former kings and when you are moving out of the tombs, you have to do it backwards as you cannot show your back to the kings also known as Kabakas in the local language Luganda.
+There is a guide who will take you through the tombs.
+He shows you the different kings and how they lived their lives.
+You’re able to see the different royal regalia that was used by the former kings.
+Again when you are moving out of the tombs, you have to do it backwards.
+This is because you cannot show your back to the kings also known as Kabakas (in the local language Luganda).

 Amabere Ga Nyinamwiru

 Amabere Ga Nyinamwiru is located in fort portal and it is loosely translated as the Breast of Nyinamwiru.
 The story behind this is that the king of Toro Bakuku arranged a marriage with a certain chief for his daughter Nyinamwiru but she refuse.
-Upon her refusal, the king ordered for her breasts to be cut off so that no one else would marry her and that’s how the Amabere Ga Nyinamwiru were formed.
+Upon her refusal, the king ordered for her breasts to be cut off.
+He never wanted one else would marry her and that’s how the Amabere Ga Nyinamwiru were formed.
 Cultural sites in Uganda Rwanda Thousands of people travel long distances to come and see stalactites that look like breasts dripping breast milk.

 Namugongo Martyrs shrine

-Namugongo shrine is located a few minutes away from the city Centre and it is where several Christian converts were killed because they had refused to denounce their religion.
+Namugongo shrine is located a few minutes away from the city Centre.
+And it is where several Christian converts were killed because they had refused to denounce their religion.
 These men were killed by Mukajanga on the orders of Kabaka Mwanga and they were burnt alive.
-The shrine was separated into two sides that is the Catholic Church and the Anglican Church and when one visits the shrine, you get to know more about Uganda during that era.
+The shrine was separated into two sides.
+That is the Catholic Church and the Anglican Church.
+S when one visits the shrine, you get to know more about Uganda during that era.
 See Cultural tours in Uganda

 As part of the East African countries, Tanzania also has many tourist attraction sites and these include cultural sites too.
-There are a few historical sites in Tanzania and some of these have been noted below all you need is to pack a bag and come experience other cultural sites found in the country.
+There are a few historical sites in Tanzania and some of these are noted below.
+All you need is to pack a bag and come experience other cultural sites found in the country.